-Itanagar, capital of Arunachal Pradesh is nestled at the foothills of Himalayas.
-It comes under the administrative jurisdiction of Papumpare district and has remained the capital city since 20th April, 1974.
+Itanagar, capital of Arunachal Pradesh is nestled at the foothills of the Himalayas.
+It comes under the administrative jurisdiction of Papumpare district and has remained the capital city since 20th April 1974.
 It is the capital of India's largest North Eastern state and is also the largest city of the state.

-Archeological sites rule Itanagar.
+Archaeological sites rule Itanagar.
 Adding to the historical importance are socio-cultural institutions.
-Tourists pay a visit to Ita Fort which is the center of attraction.
-The name of the city has derived its name from this fort.
+Tourists pay a visit to Ita Fort which is the centre of attraction.
+The city has derived its name from this fort.
 Other attractions like Bomdila, Parshuram Kund, Malinithan and Bhishmak Nagar can be accessed by bus or taxi.

 Rajbhawan which is the official residence of the Governor is in Itanagar which also attracts tourists.
 Other tourist spots include Ganga Lake, Jawaharlal Nehru Museum and Craft Centre and Emporium.
 The museum has preserved various tribal collections that throw a light on the culture and heritage of Arunachal Pradesh.

-Legendary Ganga Lake has fascinating surrounding with vegetation and rock mass around it.
-Mesmerising displays at Craft Centre includes wall painting, bamboo and cane items and traditional costumes.
+Legendary Ganga Lake has a fascinating surrounding with vegetation and rock mass around it.
+Mesmerising displays at Craft Centre include wall painting, bamboo and cane items and traditional costumes.
 Zoological Park, Indira Gandhi Park and Polo Park are some of the parks which are dedicated for relaxation of the travellers as well as localites.

 Trek enthusiasts prefer Itanagar as there are innumerable routes from this place to different corners of the state.
 Information catering to tourism can also be availed from states like West Bengal, Assam and Meghalaya apart from Arunachal Pradesh.

-People and Culture
+People And Culture

 Maximum population of the city comprises of various tribes, Nyishi tribe being the most.
 They are also known as Nishis or Nishings.
-People here is dedicated to Buddhism.
+People here are dedicated to Buddhism.
 Inhabitants of Itanagar are lively and are in a festive mood throughout the year.